Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-\paragraph{Solution Concepts and Equilibrium} A general criterion for evaluating joint policies, or strategy profiles, of a multi-agent system, is known as Pareto domination.
-A strategy profile $\pi'$ Pareto dominates another strategy profile $\pi$ if:
+We now consider how these games and their rules are constructed, i.e. game form, to induce certain desired outcomes and perhaps more importantly, avoid undesirable outcomes.
+This effort is studied under the domain of mechanism design \cite{hurwicz2006designing} and accounts for both incentive and feasibility constraints, as well as the distribution of agent preferences, particularly distinguishing between whether they are public or private.
+Mechanism design remains a key focus in GT research and plays a crucial role in both theory and practice, offering frameworks to improve market functionality, regulatory policy, and organizational design in contexts of dynamic markets.

-With a Pareto-dominated strategy profile, no agents can be made better off without making another agents worse off.
+\paragraph{Solution Concepts and Equilibrium} Solution concepts refer to states of equilibria and are described by meaningful or interesting properties used to evaluate joint policies, otherwise known as strategy profiles.
+Pareto efficiency is a general criterion commonly used to evaluate strategy profiles.
+A strategy profile $\pi^{'}$ Pareto dominates another strategy profile $\pi$ if:

-\begin{definition} [Pareto Optimality] A strategy profile $\pi^*$ is a Pareto efficient solution if it is not Pareto dominated by any other strategy profiles. \end{definition} This solution concept presents a notion of efficiency that focuses on maximizing overall welfare without making anyone worse off.
-As it does not consider individual rationality or collective stability explicitly, a Pareto efficient solution may not necessarily be a good measure if the solution require agents to act against their own self-interest or deviate from some locally desirable strategies.
-Importantly, Pareto optimality does not address the issue of fairness or equality, as some individuals may benefit more than others in the pursuit of maximizing overall welfare \citep{Shoham2008MAS}.
+In other words, no agent using strategy profile $\pi^{'}$ can be better off without making another agent worse off by using $\pi$.
+We define Pareto improvement as any adjustments to a strategy profile that makes the resulting strategy profile more Pareto efficient, i.e. $\pi\rightarrow\pi^{'}$. \begin{definition} [Pareto Efficiency] A strategy profile $\pi^*$ is a Pareto efficient solution if it is not Pareto dominated by any other strategy profiles. \end{definition} Pareto efficiency focuses on maximizing overall welfare, which is the sum of the all agent's utilities.
+However, Pareto efficiency does not emphasize individual rationality or collective stability.
+Therefore, Pareto efficient solution may not necessarily be a good measure if the truly optimal solution requires agents to act against their self-interest or deviate from some locally desirable strategies.
+Importantly, Pareto optimality does not address the issue of fairness or equality, as some individuals may benefit more than others in the pursuit of maximizing overall welfare \cite{Shoham2008MAS}.

-The concept of best response provides an alternative perspective in analyzing strategic interactions in multi-agent systems that aligns more towards concepts of individual rationality and collective stability.
+The concept of best response provides an alternative perspective in analyzing strategic interactions in multi-agent systems that aligns more with concepts of individual rationality and collective stability.
 Given a strategy profile $\pi= \{\pi_0,\pi_1,\dots, \pi_i, \dots, \pi_N\}$, a best response strategy $\pi'_i$ for agent $i$ is defined by: